-Advancing seabird collision risk assessment: a flight tracking AI project
+Advancing understanding of seabird collision risk using AI

 Existing technologies have fallen short in documenting three dimensional flight tracks of seabirds near wind turbines, as shown by the European Offshore Wind Deployment Centre (EOWDC) seabird study.